arangodb/docs-hugo/site/content/3.10/develop/http/documents.md

           in: query
           required: false
           description: |
-            Whether to add new entries to the in-memory edge cache if edge documents are inserted.
+            Whether to add new entries to in-memory index caches if document insertions affect the edge index or cache-enabled persistent indexes.
           schema:
             type: boolean
       requestBody: